JeffWilliams2/JeffWilliams2/ReadMe.md

 ## About Me 👨🏻‍💻
-Data Engineer & Financial Analyst/Enthusiast passionate about applying ML concepts and Gen AI to financial markets.
-Building predictive models, trading algorithms, and data pipelines for various use-cases.
+Data & Financial Enthusiast passionate about applying ML concepts and AI to financial markets.
+Building predictive models, agents, and data pipelines for various use-cases.
 Enjoy learning about markets, trading, and news aggregation/current events.

 ## 🛠️ Tech Stack